 So, I think obedience is a very important thing to learn.
 Children who cannot obey are a plague for their parents, teachers and to themselves, for they are doomed to a sort of tyrannical anarchy.
 It is the magic of Mary Poppins that she can make the spoiled and bored children of the banker obey by her combination of authority and wonder, discipline and tricks.
 ‘In every job that must be done there is an element of fun.’
 But ‘a spoonful of sugar makes the medicine go down’.
 The possibility to hear and to listen to the appeal or command from the Other is important to become human.
 Hence my somewhat pompous opening phrase: obedience is the basis of anthropogenesis.

-Of course, one could argue that education is about the opposite.
-It has to teach self-organization, autonomy, self-reliance, personal and moral strength, whatever… That is true.
+Of course, one could argue that education is about the opposite: emancipation. in his lecture on Enlightement immanuel Kant called on people not to listen to the general, the priest, the teacher, but to think for themselves.
+‘Dare to think’.
+So, opvoeding tot mondigheid (to salute Adorno) ‘education of empowerment’, is linked to the mouth (‘mondigheid’), as obedience (gehoorzaamheid) is link to the ear….
+An empowering education has to teach self-organization, autonomy, self-reliance, personal and moral strength, whatever… That is true.
 But I would argue that they badly need their dialectical opponent of interiorized obedience and self-discipline.
-The tension between self-organization and obedience that is crucial in the child and the correct guidance in that dialectic is precisely the challenge of upbringing and education.
+The tension between emancipation and obedience, between ear and mouth, is crucial in the correct guidance and in that dialectic resides precisely the challenge of all upbringing and education.
 It almost reflects in a micropolitical way the discussion on anarchism versus the well-organized state.
+(Or more playfully: big mouth need also sharp ears.)

 Obediency as school of faith